 Throughout the generations that SF Zoo has served the community, we have embraced with them the common thread that is our diverse animal collection.
-As an example, when China loaned us two Giant pandas in 1985, with great pride, our Chinese community stepped up to celebrate their visit, and created a unique bond that exists today.
 Our cultural events and programs are purposeful to allow ethnic groups to share their culture, and to align certain animal species to their native countries, providing our guests with insight and broadening their minds.

 DIVERSITY